 Each year the Town Council hosts an Annual Open Town Council Meeting (usually in May).
 This meeting is chaired by the Town Mayor who, along with the Chairmen of the main Committees, reports briefly on the work of the Town Council in the previous year.
 Any resident of the Town may attend and ask any questions relating to the work of Swanscombe and Greenhithe Town Council.
 Along with the Council reporting on its work local organisations also give a resume of what they have been doing throughout the previous year.

-Swanscombe and Greenhithe Town Council is the part of the Government closest to the residents, the Town consists of 4 wards; Galley Hill, Greenhithe, Knockhall and Swanscombe.
+Swanscombe and Greenhithe Town Council is the part of the Government closest to the residents, the Town consists of 3 wards; Greenhithe, Knockhall and Swanscombe.

 The Town Councillors do not receive any payment for the work that they do at the Town Council or in the community.
 They recognise that at times there may be confusion as to who does what in the Town, and endeavour to ensure that by continuing to work closely with other agencies duplication of services can be avoided.

-The Town Council plays an important role in the planning process and is consulted on any application for planning permission in the Town that the Local Planning Authority (Dartford Borough Council) receives.
+The Town Council plays an important role in the planning process and is consulted on any application for planning permission in the Town that the Local Planning Authorities (Dartford Borough Council, Ebbsfleet Development Corporation) receives.
 Members of the public are encouraged, and welcome, to attend meetings of the Planning, Major Developments, Transport and Environment Committee to see how the process is operated.

 Working together with the people of Swanscombe and Greenhithe, and other local providers, to develop caring, quality services for the ever changing needs of the communities (old and new) at an affordable cost, Swanscombe and Greenhithe Town Council is committed to ensuring the Town remains a vibrant and attractive place in which to work, live and visit.